Last updated: February 2026

 Want To Appeal Your PR Application?

-If your PR application has been rejected and you are considering an appeal, book a free 20-minute consultation.
-We will review your case, help you understand your options and next steps, and show you how to strengthen your profile based on the key Singapore PR application guidelines.
+If your PR application has been rejected and you are considering an appeal, book a 20-minute consultation to assess whether an appeal is appropriate in your case.
+We will review your situation, outline your options, and advise on how to strengthen your profile based on ICA’s PR assessment framework.